 Nominations must be received by April 30, 2021 via email to the attention of:

 A five-person panel, consisting of two serving or retired Canadian police officers and three Bank of Canada officials, will review all nominations and select the winner(s).

 Notification of results

 All nominees and their supervisors will be notified of the results in due course.

-The winner(s) will be honoured at an awards ceremony by a senior Bank of Canada official.
-The winner(s) and their partner will be provided travel and expenses to the 2020 CACP annual gala dinner in Victoria.
+The winner(s) will be honoured virtually or at a future awards ceremony by a senior Bank of Canada official.

 - 2019 – Della Lewis, RCMP Forensic Laboratory, and Det.
 Jerry Sobchyshyn, Edmonton Police Service